sphinx-doc/sphinx/doc/builders.rst

    .. note::

-      This builder requires the docutils manual page writer, which is only available as of docutils 0.6.
+      This builder requires the docutils manual page writer.

    .. versionadded:: 1.0